Lisa Bonet Officially Files for Divorce From Jason Momoa 2 Years After Split

-Additionally, in the same filing, the 56-year-old made sure to address the fact that she and Jason share two children.
+In the same filing, the actress addressed their two children.
 Lisa is reportedly seeking “joint child custody” of their kiddos including their daughter Lola (b.
 2007) and their son, Nakoa-Wolf (b.
 2008).
 The mother-of-three, who welcomed her daughter, Zoë Kravitz during a prior relationship, also requested “no spousal support” from “either” party.

 Jason previously announced the end of his marriage to Lisa via an Instagram statement in January 2022.
 In the since-deleted note, the Fast X star penned a note about a “transformational” era in his relationship.
 “We have all felt the squeeze and changes of these transformational times… A revolution is unfolding ~and our family is of no exception… feeling and growing from the seismic shifts occurring,” Jason wrote at the time.
 He also clarified that the announcement was not in an effort to make headlines.

-Note: Update (1/9/24 4:45 p.m.
-ET): Shortly after filing for divorce Lisa Bonet told the court that she and Jason Momoa have come to an agreement, according to documents obtained by Page Six.
-The two actors have settled on their property and marital rights, as of Monday, January 8.